 - ½ teaspoon kosher salt, more to taste

-- Fill a large bowl with warm water and place corn husks inside.
+- Fill a large bowl with warm water, place corn husks in the water.
 Allow to soak and soften for 10-15 minutes.

-- To make masa dough: In a blender, add corn and pulse until partially pureed.
+- To make masa dough: In a blender, pulse corn until partially pureed.
 Pour the corn into a large bowl and add masa harina, broth, baking powder, salt, and coconut oil.
 Use hands to combine all of the ingredients into a soft dough.
 Set aside.

 - Toss shredded pork with salsa verde using more or less depending on how dominant you want the salsa verde flavor.
 I tend to use more salsa verde for a stronger flavor.

-- Optional: Place refried beans into a freezer safe ziplock, press all the air out and seal shut.
-Cut one of the bottom corners of the bag for a quick and easier way to add beans to your tamale (see video for demo of this process).
+- Optional: Place refried beans in a freezer safe ziplock, press all of the air out and seal.
+Cut one of the bottom corners of the bag for a quick and easy way to add beans to your tamale (see video for demo of this process).
 Place cheese close by to begin tamale assembly.

 - Arrange 1-2 tablespoons of shredded pork down the center of the dough.
 Squeeze about 2 teaspoons of refried beans over the meat (or spoon over the meat if you didn’t use the ziplock trick).
 Place a matchstick of cheese on top of the beans.

 - Starting on the left side, fold the corn husk over so the dough encapsulates the filling.
 Press to seal the filling inside the masa dough, then roll to the end of the husk.

 - Fold the triangle shaped bottom up and tie with one of the strips of corn husk.

 - Add 1 1/2 cups water to the pressure cooker pot, place a steamer basket inside.

 - Secure the lid and turn pressure release knob to a sealed position.
 Cook at high pressure for 20 minutes.